Zero-Tang/NoirVisor/src/svm_core/readme.md

 This chapter describes the CVM scheduler algorithm for SVM-Core.

 ## World Switch - Host to Guest
 The only condition to switch the processor context from the host to the guest is the host's hypercall to request runnning a guest vCPU.
-This hypercall specifies the target vCPU so that NoirVisor would switch to a correct vCPU. <br>
+This hypercall specifies the target vCPU so that NoirVisor would switch to a correct vCPU. \
 Prior to running a vCPU, NoirVisor should save the processor states.
 The states subject to be manually saved by NoirVisor includes:
 - General-Purpose Registers.
 (Excludes `rax`,`rsp`,`rip`,`rflags` because they are saved in VMCB)
 - Debug Registers.
 (Excludes `dr6` and `dr7` because they are saved in VMCB)